Taku Takahashi

-Taku Takahashi (高橋 拓, Takahashi Taku) is a Japanese hip hop recording artist, DJ and record producer who debuted in 1997 as a record producer of the hip hop group M-Flo.
+Taku Takahashi (高橋 拓, Takahashi Taku) is a Japanese DJ and record producer who debuted in 1997 as a producer of the hip hop group M-Flo.
 The group rose to prominence in the early 2000s, with hit singles such as "How You Like Me Now?" and "Come Again."
 Takahashi was also a member of Avex's 20th anniversary dance music project Ravex, and has produced songs for musicians such as Crystal Kay, Ami Suzuki and Rie Fu, and remixes for Hikaru Utada and Ayumi Hamasaki.
 He formed the record labels Tachytelic Records and TCY Recording.